sngjoy/emotion_detector/README.md

     - Testing Images: 16,010

 ##### Model Performance
-The current model `emo.h5` has a test accuracy of 66%.
+The current model for emotions classification `emo.h5` has a test accuracy of 66%.

 ## Dataset
 Dataset used to train the model can be downloaded from https://www.kaggle.com/mahmoudima/mma-facial-expression